 You also can create complicated round robins and simpler parlays using the PointsBet app.
 Teasers are available by choosing alternate spreads that are available on individual games at PointsBet.
-In addition, the site offers a couple of more distinctive forms of wagering:
+In addition, the site offers a couple of more distinct forms of wagering:

 - PointsBetting: Regular sports betting is of the fixed odds variety, meaning if you bet $10 at +100 odds, you know you will either win $10 or lose $10.
 With PointsBetting, your wins and loses rise and fall based on how precise your bets are.
 If you bet $1 on the over for an NBA game, and it goes under by 20 points, you would lose $20 because your wager is multiplied by how right/wrong it was.
 On the other hand, if you bet $10 on the under, you would win $200.
 As you can see, PointsBetting can result in massive wins and losses, so bet responsibly.

 Here are your alternatives for withdrawing and depositing money at PointsBet.

 - Play+ prepaid card

 - Online banking transfer

 If a retail PointsBet Sportsbook location eventually opens in Pennsylvania, you likely could also deposit and cash out from there.

 PointsBet customer support

 PointsBet’s customer support options are a little more limited than we would like, but they still are not terrible by any means.
 You can email PointsBet ([email protected]) or have a live chat on either the PointsBet app or website.